BlessedAndy/roambi-java-sdk/README.md

               --folder
              folder to be deleted

-    version      Usage: version [options]

-    mkdir      Create a folder in the Roambi Repository
+    update      Upload and update a file in the Roambi Repository
-      Usage: mkdir [options]
+      Usage: update [options]
         Options:
-              --folder
-             parent folder
-              --permission
-             set permissions for folder
-              --title
-             title of the new folder

-    publish-with-file      Refresh a Roambi document based on data in a local file
+              --file
+             locale file you with to upload
+              --target
+             target file uid

+    upload      Upload and create a file in the Roambi Repository
-      Usage: publish-with-file [options]
+      Usage: upload [options]
         Options:
               --file
-             local source file
+             locale file you with to upload
               --folder
              remote folder destination
               --permission
-             set permissions for new document
+             set permissions for new file
-              --template
-             template rbi
               --title
-             title of the new document
+             title of the new file

+    version      Usage: version [options]
 ```

 ### Notes